Mastercard/creditor-commerce-library-web/README.md

     };
 }
 ```
-**Note**: As a response we can see the library opens up the bank app, for a selected DSP.
+**Note**:As a response, library opens the bank app, for a selected DSP.

 #### **Get Universal Link**:
-Function returns the parameterised universal link for the selected DSP’s which merchant can use as per the way they want to launch bank app.
+Function returns the parameterized universal link for the selected Debtor Service Provider which merchant can use as per the way they want to launch bank app.
 Function Name:
 ```
-zappCreditorCommerceApi.getUniversalLink = function (dspId, lifecycleId, businessType, journeyType);
+zappCreditorCommerceApi.getUniversalLink = function (dspId, lifeCycleId, businessType, journeyType);
 ```
 **Note**: Request parameters are provided by the merchant to the library function.
 ```